How to Write an SEO Optimised Blog Post

 Keyword Research

-Keyword research is the heart and soul of boosting your blog SEO performance and getting it ranked higher on the search results page.
-Good blog content offers value and useful insights into specific topics to the readers.
-However, good blog content that uses a target keyword, as well as relevant ones, makes it easy for your audience to find that content on the search engines.
+Keyword research is the heart and soul of boosting your blog’s SEO performance and getting it ranked higher on the search results page.

 How to Optimise Blog SEO

-Now that you understand the importance of developing an SEO-friendly blog and keyword research, the next step is to optimise blog posts for SEO.
+Now that you understand the importance of developing an SEO-friendly blog, keyword research, and effective content creation, the next step is to optimise blog posts for SEO.
 The following are the essential blog SEO tips that you must consider when writing blog posts to increase the amount of blog traffic to your website.

 1. Optimise the Blog Post Title